11 Strings

 Other common conversion characters are:

-• d: an integer
+: an integer -

-• g: a decimal number where the default precision is determined by the number of significant figures in the given number
+: a decimal number where the default precision is determined by the number of significant figures in the given number

 Here is another example: